 (a) Although this contract starts when you accept our offer, we will only start selling energy to you when:

-(i) your cooling-off period has expired;
+(i) your cooling-off period has expired if you are a gas customer;

 (ii) your premises are connected to the distribution network;